 At FCOC, we believe that the Bible is the only adequate guide for the faith and practice of Christians.
 We call people to learn and affirm the Scriptures in their entirety.
 We have no other creed.
 The following Statement of Belief is not a condition of membership.
 Rather, it represents a consensus of what our Elders and staff members believe the Scriptures teach on key doctrinal issues.
-It is designed to help you become better acquainted with the preaching and teaching emphases you are likely to encounter at FCOC.
+It is designed to help you become better acquainted with the preaching and teaching emphasis you are likely to encounter at FCOC.

 The Scriptures (The Bible)